 New Budget Request of \$3.08 million (\$2.24 million for 2015-2018 and \$0.84 million for 2019) to provide for capital repairs such as replacements of planking, pavement, sidewalks and drainage at at-grade railway crossings as mandated by the Railway Safety Act, Board Orders and Grade Crossing Agreements.
 Upgrading railway crossings is required by law to be completed within legislated timeframes.
 Project will be funded \$2.93 million by Fuel Tax and \$0.15 million Pay-As-You-Go.
-Operating Impact of Capital: None.

-Program 948 : 2013 Flood Related Projects
+Program 948: 2013 Flood Related Projects